 Currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-Certain assets and liabilities of the Companies are denominated in US dollars, and are therefore subject to fluctuation against the Canadian dollar.
-The Canadian dollar equivalent of financial instruments denominated in US dollars as at August 31, 2015 and May 31, 2015 is as follows:
+Certain assets and liabilities of the Company are denominated in U.S. dollars, and are therefore subject to fluctuation against the Canadian dollar.
+Currency risk is considered to be minimal.

+The Canadian dollar equivalent of financial instruments denominated in U.S. dollars as at November 30, 2015 and May 31, 2015 is as follows: